francjerez/versus/README.md

 *Versus* is able to compare just about any kind of built-in Python object against each other (nested structures included), provided that they are fed into the module as a couple of lists.
 Otherwise, the program will exit with a `bad input type` exception.

-You will get a `bad input size` exception too if either of the two input sequences exceeds `4294967295` items in size, or is empty.
+Another `bad input size` exception will be thrown if either of the two input sequences exceeds `4294967295` items in size, or is empty.

 Finally, in order to be able to dynamically allocate enough space for the main algorithm, a preliminary memory check is carried out.
-If your addressable VM turns out to be insufficient, a `lack of memory` exception will follow.
+If your addressable VM turns out to be insufficient, one last `lack of memory` exception will follow.

 As for warnings, a `too many edges` message could be written to `stdout` just before the output is printed.
-This is a fallback mechanism for those fringe cases where the number of matching edges reach the `UINT_MAX` limit (as the inputs).
+This is a fallback mechanism for those fringe cases where the number of matching edges reach the `UINT_MAX` limit (yep, as the inputs).
 When that happens, *Versus* stops looking for the LCS/SES, and the best available alternative is backtraced instead.

 >**NOTE** that the *good enough* contingency logic from above is very similar to the [usually enabled by default] *non-minimal* heuristic speed-up you can find in most Myers's D&C implementatiions.